 - It reduces the toxicity of materials used in manufacturing.

-Mercury Lamps: Act 36, effective July 1, 2012, establishes a program under which manufacturers are required to collect out-of-service mercury-containing lamps.
+Mercury Lamps: Act 36, effective July 1, 2012, established a program under which manufacturers are required to collect out-of-service mercury-containing lamps.
 To learn more about CSWD’s collection options, visit our Fluorescent Bulbs page.

 Mercury Thermostats: Act 149, effective July 1, 2008, establishes a program under which manufacturers are required to collect out-of-service mercury-containing thermostats.
 Effective 2008.